Articles , Glossary

 Make the call-to-action element instantly visible

 Unlike the landing pages, focused on narrow and concise goals, home page contents are quite diverse.
-That’s why it’s important for a UX designer to care how users will see what they really need to see in all that mass of data.
+That’s why it’s important for a UX designer to care about how users will see what they really need to see in all that mass of data.
 No doubt, it cannot happen that all, let’s say, fifty available links on the home page are equally important.
 So, to make the page usable, all the interactive elements in the layout should be prioritized.
 Visually, it can be done via the rules of the visual hierarchy so that users could see the key things first.
 And among them, call-to-action elements should be noticed instantly.
 Otherwise, there will be loss in conversion not because users didn’t want to do the action but because they didn’t find how to do it.

 healthy meals delivery service